sinansevgi/reformer/README.md

 ## Acknowledgments

-- Microverse for showing the way for this project to happen
-- The Odin Project.
+- Thanks to The Odin Project for their great guides.

 ## License
 This project is [MIT](https://opensource.org/licenses/MIT) licensed.